Contact

 On the shores of Lake Annecy, Auberge du Père Bise

-It will soon be twenty years since Magali and Jean Sulpice revived this legendary Talloires address, set like a dream on the shores of Lake Annecy.
+Since 2017, Magali and Jean Sulpice have breathed new life into this legendary Talloires address, set like a dream on the shores of Lake Annecy.
 Regulars, often won over on their first visit, come back for Jean Sulpice's precise, inspired cuisine, which magnifies the Savoyard terroir. fillets of perch with cabbage, venison spiced up with gentian and juniper, not forgetting the Haute-Savoie dishes revisited at Bistrot 1903, including a memorable crayfish gratin.
 To prolong the enchantment, the 23 rooms and suites envelop their guests in softness: blond wood furnishings, caressing light, hushed tones and splendid lake views.
 The spa completes the experience, with a hammam, Jacuzzi and elegant swimming pool, where the serenity of the place is reflected.

 franck Juery